 - make sure that you visit the Alpha Bank's website.

 - always keep your security codes safe and protected.

-Security tips for your transactions at ΑΤΜs
+Safety tips for your transactions at the ΑΤΜs

-- PIN stands for “Personal Identification Number”.
+- PIN stands for “Personal Secret Identification Number”.
 The Bank will never ask you for it and you must never disclose it to anyone.